NicoleBIA/Cereal-Market-Evolution/Strategic_Recommendations/price_perception_strategy.md

 ---

 ### Business Question
-How can brands and retailers strategically respond when **perceived price per ounce is significantly higher than actual price**, especially for legacy brands like Froot Loops that benefit from deep trust and consumer familiarity?
+How can brands and retailers strategically respond when **perceived price per ounce is significantly higher than the actual price**, especially for legacy brands like Froot Loops that benefit from deep trust and consumer familiarity?

 ---